Igor-CA/ToDo-ToPlan/README.md

-# ToDo-ToPlan
+# ToDo-ToPlan project
- App for planning and brainstorm projects ideas
+ Idea of App/Website to brainstorm, plan and organize projects ideas while learning HTML, CSS, JS and wharever more is needed